drupaldiversity/event-organizer-packet/README.md

 ## Contributions

-If you wish to Contribute to the Drupal Event Organizer Packet, please see the [Contributors Reference](contributors.md "Contributors Reference") page.
+If you wish to contribute to the Drupal Event Organizer Packet, please see the [Contributors Reference](contributors.md "Contributors Reference") page.

 # Table of Contents